 An open phase indicates that one or more of the three phase lines between the motor and control is not connected securely, or that there is an open circuit in the motor winding phase.
 Output voltage in the control is not able to reach the motor.
-The pump cycles through the shutdown/restart sequence the number of times specified in the Retry Count to correct the fault condition.
+The pump cycles through the shutdown/restart sequence several times to correct the fault condition.
 If that is unsuccessful, the motor stops.